BetweenWalls/PD2-Singleplayer/README.md

 1. Extract the game's text files from *patch_d2.mpq* (found in *Diablo II/ProjectD2*) using an [MPQ editor and D2 listfile](http://www.zezula.net/en/mpq/download.html) - the text files will be in */data/global/excel*
 2. Edit whichever files you want (for example, *CubeMain.txt* includes the cube recipes)
+    * This is best done in a spreadsheet program since the files have tab-separated data
 3. Copy the edited files to your game directory inside a new folder structure: *Diablo II/ProjectD2/data/global/excel*
 4. Create (and run) a new shortcut for PlugY.exe with additional commands in the target field so that the game uses your edited text files: -direct -txt

+These steps have already been done for this collection - the game's text files are in *Diablo II\ProjectD2\data\global\excel\modpacks* along with modified text files from the "testing" modpack in the above folder.

+After getting whatever items you want via the "testing" modpack or other modifications, simply run the original PlugY.exe file to make the game run normally.
+The original game files aren't changed so you can experiment with text mods like this without fear of messing something up.

+## Modpacks
-These steps have already been done for this collection - the game's text files are in *Diablo II\ProjectD2\data\global\excel\modpacks* along with modified text files in the above folder.
-If your Diablo II installation is in the default location, *C:\Program Files (x86)*, you'll only need to launch the *PlugY.exe (modded)* shortcut to get access to several useful cube recipes from the "testing" modpack:
+The ["testing"](https://github.com/BetweenWalls/PD2-Singleplayer/tree/main/Diablo%20II/ProjectD2/data/global/excel/modpacks/testing) modpack is setup by default to help with acquiring specific items.
+If your Diablo II installation is in *C:\Program Files (x86)* (the default location) you'll only need to launch the *PlugY.exe (modded)* shortcut to get access to several useful cube recipes from the "testing" modpack:
 * reroll any non-crafted item with Horadrim Orb
 * use crafted items as ingredients for crafting recipes
 * generate set/unique items of a given base with Rancid (green) or Oil (gold) Potions